rails/rails/guides/source/action_view_overview.md

 #### javascript_include_tag

 Returns an html script tag for each of the sources provided.
-You can pass in the filename (+.js+ extension is optional) of JavaScript files that exist in your +app/assets/javascripts+ directory for inclusion into the current page or you can pass the full path relative to your document root.
+You can pass in the filename (`.js` extension is optional) of JavaScript files that exist in your `app/assets/javascripts` directory for inclusion into the current page or you can pass the full path relative to your document root.

 ```ruby
 javascript_include_tag "common" # => <script src="/assets/common.js"></script>
 ```

-If the application does not use the asset pipeline, to include the jQuery JavaScript library in your application, pass +:defaults+ as the source.
-When using +:defaults+, if an +application.js+ file exists in your +app/assets/javascripts+ directory, it will be included as well.
+If the application does not use the asset pipeline, to include the jQuery JavaScript library in your application, pass `:defaults` as the source.
+When using `:defaults`, if an `application.js` file exists in your `app/assets/javascripts` directory, it will be included as well.

 ```ruby
 javascript_include_tag :defaults
 ```

-You can also include all JavaScript files in the +app/assets/javascripts+ directory using +:all+ as the source.
+You can also include all JavaScript files in the `app/assets/javascripts` directory using `:all` as the source.

 ```ruby
 javascript_include_tag :all
 ```

 You can also cache multiple JavaScript files into one file, which requires less HTTP connections to download and can better be compressed by gzip (leading to faster transfers).
-Caching will only happen if +ActionController::Base.perform_caching+ is set to true (which is the case by default for the Rails production environment, but not for the development environment).
+Caching will only happen if `ActionController::Base.perform_caching` is set to true (which is the case by default for the Rails production environment, but not for the development environment).

 ```ruby
 javascript_include_tag :all, :cache => true # =>